Tattoo Removal Options and What to Consider When Choosing

 Q-Switched: These lasers have been used for decades with very successful results.
 They are still considered by many professionals to be the most effective tattoo removal method.
 There is little risk of scarring or other side effects, especially if used by a properly trained and skilled technician.
 Newer Q-switched lasers now have multiple wavelengths to target a wide range of colors.

-PicoSure: These lasers are a more recent technology, and some people believe that they are able to deliver superior results.
+PicoSure: These lasers are a more, and some people believe that they are able to deliver superior results.
 However, many doctors and clinicians claim that this is a matter of opinion.
 PicoSure can be very effective when removing black tattoos and, in some cases, fewer sessions may be necessary.
 Risk of scarring and other side effects is very low

 So, which type of laser tattoo removal is better?